About

 OVERVIEW

-Eve Ekman Ph.D., MSW is a contemplative social scientist designing, delivering and evaluating tools to support emotional awareness in the fields of health care, wellbeing, and technology.
-Eve draws from interdisciplinary skills and first-person experiential knowledge from clinical social work, integrative medicine and contemplative science and meditation.
-Eve was raised in San Francisco with a love of new york bagels and social justice action and is a cold water ocean enthusiast.
+Eve Ekman Ph.D., MSW is a contemplative social scientist, teacher, and author designing and delivering curriculum and tools to support emotional awareness in the fields of health care, wellbeing, and technology.
+Eve draws from interdisciplinary training and first-person experiential knowledge based in her experiences in clinical social work, integrative medicine, contemplative science and meditation.
+Eve was raised in San Francisco with a love of New York bagels and commitment to social justice and is a cold water ocean enthusiast.

 CURRENT WORK